ycpcs/fys100-fall2015/labs/lab05.md

 on some lines of code.
 These comments highlight changes you can make to change the note sounds.

-Note: if you change the code, you will need to restart sketch in order for your changes to take effect.
+Note: if you change the code, you will need to restart the sketch in order for your changes to take effect.

 ### Experiment 1: Basic synth sounds